vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 To enable this feature, set the `AutoInitialiseFromNetworkHistory` setting in the data node configuration file to `true`.
 It is safe to leave this setting to true.

-If `WipeOnStartup` is `true`, data node will always restart with the last network history it is able to retrieve.
-If `WipeOnStartup` is `false`, data node will not reload data if the block height available in the database is equal to or greater than the block height from the network history.
+If the data node already contains data that should be removed before loading from network history this can be done using the command

+`data-node unsafe_reset_all`

 If you want to fetch more than the last segment, you may also set the `MinimumBlockCount` configuration setting.